gabacode/tradingGrid/README.md

 # tradingGrid
-Customisable multi trading grid connected with the Tradingview API for pair scanner purposes.
+A customisable multi trading grid connected with the Tradingview API for pair scanner purposes.

-In order to change the followed pair just edit index.html to follow your favourites!
+<ul><li>In order to change the followed pair just edit index.html to follow your favourites!</li></ul>